Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Extensions and open problems

 \section{Extensions and open problems}

-We have analyzed the time-asymptotic behaviour of hyperbolic systems without Fourier analysis in the full space.
+We have analyzed the time-asymptotic behaviour of general hyperbolic systems without Fourier analysis on the real line.
 Our work opens up several possible extensions and open problems.
 We list some of them below.

 \begin{enumerate} \item[1.] \emph{The compressible Euler system with nonlinear damping.} As an extension of Section \ref{sec:EulerNonlinD}, one can consider the Euler system \eqref{Euler} with a nonlinear damping $\rho |u|^{r-1}u$ with $r>1$, a relevant model for gas transport, see e.g.\cite{EggerGiesselmann}.
 Following the approach used in Section \ref{sec:EulerLin}, similar decay rates to the one obtained for the nonlinearly damped $p$-system \eqref{syst:EulerNLD} in Theorem \ref{ThmEulerNLD} can be derived if one can construct a solution of the nonlinearly damped Euler system belonging to $L^2(\mathbb{R}_{+};\dot{H}^1 )$.
 However, in contrast with linear damping, the nonlinear damping $\rho |u|^{r-1}u$ does not seem sufficient, to the best of our knowledge, to control the advection terms and, thus, to ensure the existence of a unique global-in-time solution.